About The LEP

 The LEP is divided into three parts:

-- Syntax: Form (Morphology, Phrases, and Clauses) and Function
+- Syntax and Semantics: Form (Morphology, Modifiers, and Clauses) and Function

-- Readability: Coordination and Parallelism, and Contrast and Opposition
+- Readability: Coordination and Parallelism, Contrast and Opposition, and Subject-Verb Agreement

 The LEP demonstrates that grammar influences diction, and as such utilizes the process-method of McIntoshLinguistics to help ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.